Many times clients have asked us to change fonts, change colour shades, change layouts, even highlight lines.

 Even if the change was minor, the advertising could magnify its impact through a dramatic presentation.

-Sometime the new improved product is improved for profitability, a new formulation that saves money for the manufacturer.
-These would be tested against existing product for parity.
-A 5% decline in rating could be offset by a 5% savings in production cost.
-A 5% quality reduction would hardly be noticed if it weren’t pointed out.
+Sometimes the new improved product is improved for profitability, a new formulation that saves money for the manufacturer.
+These could be tested against the existing product for parity.
+A 5% decline in overall rating could be very acceptable if it come with a 5% savings in production cost.
+The quality reduction would hardly be noticed but the profit certainly would be..

 By putting a spotlight on a small improvement, advertising can differentiate products and services and distract from other issues that might exist.
 We covered some of this in Overcome AD-versity.